There can’t be many hotels in Scotland with a better view than the Loch Melfort Hotel on the west coast of Scotland.

 We settled down in the lounge in front of that view with a local Lussa Gin from the Isle of Jura.
 When the island itself appeared through the rain, we gave it a toast.

-Puddings sadly were out of the question, what with all the little extras the hotel sneaks in, including a soup course (a roasting hot leek & potato) and delicious breads with unusual butters… I only wish I had room for some local west coast cheese!
+Puddings sadly were out of the question, what with all the little extras the hotel sneaks in, including a soup course (a roasting hot leek & potato) and delicious bread with unusual butter… I only wish I had room for some local west coast cheese!

 We retired after dinner for coffee in the lounge, where we truly delighted over everything we had eaten.
 It was a treat to find a chef who knows how to let the actual ingredients be the star on the plate; the cooking was assured and deceptively simple.
 The Loch Melfort Hotel restaurant certainly deserves its two AA Rosettes.